Mahendra Bhandari

-Mahendra Bhandari (born 24 December 1945) is a noted Indian surgeon who has made substantial contributions to the specialty of urology, medical training, hospital administration, robotic surgery and medical ethics.
+Mahendra Bhandari (born 24 December 1945) is an Indian surgeon who has made substantial contributions to the specialty of urology, medical training, hospital administration, robotic surgery and medical ethics.
 For his efforts, he was awarded the Padma Shri by the government of India in 2000.
 Bhandari is currently Senior Bio-scientist and Director of Robotic Surgery Research & Education at the Vattikuti Urology Institute (VUI) in Detroit, MI.
 He was the Symposium coordinator of the International Robotic Urology Symposium.
 He also has been the CEO of the Vattikuti Foundation since 2010.

 Academic career

 A medical graduate of Rajasthan University, Bhandari completed his urology residency at Christian Medical College, Vellore, India.
 Beginning his academic career as a lecturer at the Sawai Man Singh Medical College and Hospital in Jaipur, Bhandari would eventually rise to become the Head of the Department of Urology and Kidney Transplantation at the Sanjay Gandhi Post Graduate Institute of Medical Sciences (SGPGIMS) in Lucknow, India.
 He was the Vice Chancellor of King George's Medical University, Lucknow.
 Here, Bhandari mentored urologic surgeons who have since assumed leadership posts in medical institutions in India and around the world.
 He is the founder of the Center of Biomedical Magnetic Resonance in Lucknow, India and is currently enlisted as an honorary professor.

 Bhandari's eclectic interests include kidney transplantation, stone disease, and urethroplasty.
 Bhandari's research would substantially improve the management of urethral strictures, the narrowing of the urethra, caused by either injury or infection.
 Bhandari also established the Indian Journal of Urology in 1984, an open-access and widely read source of literature.

 In April 2008, Bhandari completed a graduate bio-statistic course at the Faculty of Arts and Science at Harvard University alongside two of his most promising associates.
 Dr. Bhandari received his Masters in Business Administration at the Ross School of Business at the University of Michigan in Ann Arbor on 30 April 2010.
 He also earned a certificate in a course conducted by Prof. John B. Taylor: Principles of Economics from Stanford University 19 September 2017, (With Distinction).